BIOORGANIC CHEMISTRY AND DRUG DISCOVERY - 2023/4

 Thus, the summative assessment for this module consists of:

-- one piece of coursework consisting of either an essay and/or question sets based on lecture material and the literature.
+- one piece of coursework consisting of either an essay or question set based on lecture material and the literature. (~15 h, assesses learning outcomes 2, 3 and 4)

 Feedback to the coursework will consist of comments on individual students’ work as well as general feedback covering common misconceptions and mistakes.

-- Describe how drugs interact with biomolecules and gain a critical understanding of the drug discovery, design and development process
+- Provide a critical understanding of how drugs interact with biomolecules and the ability to analyse the drug discovery, design and development process

 C - Cognitive/analytical